 We experimentally implement a dynamic public-good problem, where the public good in question is the dynamically evolving information about agents' common state of the world.
-We find strong support for the prediction of free-riding because of strategic concerns.
+Subjects' behavior is consistent with free-riding because of strategic concerns.
 We also find that subjects adopt more complex behaviors than predicted by the welfare-optimal equilibrium, such as non-cut-off behavior, lonely pioneers and frequent switches of action.